Fairfield, Ohio: Government

-The City of Fairfield is a charter municipality and operates under the council-manager form of government, combining the strong political leadership of elected officials with the professional expertise of an appointed city manager.
-Legislative authority under this form of government is vested in City Council, the body that is chosen by the electorate.
-Council hires the manager to serve as the city's full-time chief executive officer.
-Fairfield City Council consists of seven members, three of who are elected at-large with the remainder elected by ward.
-Council members serve staggered, four-year terms with the ward members running together followed two years later by the at-large members and the Mayor.
-The Mayor, who is directly elected and also serves a four-year term, acts as the official and ceremonial head of the government and presides over all meetings of Council.
-Mayoral duties include the right to introduce legislation and to take part in discussion of all matters before Council with the right to vote in the event of a tie.
+The City of Fairfield is a charter municipality and operates under the council–manager form of government, consisting of an elected mayor and city council in addition to an appointed city manager.
+As of 2026, the mayor is Steve Miller and the city manager is Scott W. Timmer.

+Fairfield City Council consists of seven members, three of whom are elected at-large with the remainder elected by ward.
+Council members serve staggered, four-year terms with the ward members running together, followed two years later by the at-large members and the mayor.
+The mayor, who is directly elected and also serves a four-year term, acts as the official and ceremonial head of the government and presides over all meetings of the council.
+Mayoral duties include the right to introduce legislation and to take part in discussion of all matters before the council, with the right to vote in the event of a tie.
 The Mayor appoints the chairs of the various council committees and issues official proclamations.
 Council, in addition to appointing the city manager and passing legislation, approves the annual operating, capital and tax budgets, contracts in the city's name, levies taxes, appoints board and commission members, and appoints the law director and the clerk of council.

 The city manager is responsible for the day-to-day operations of the city, implements Council action, hires and oversees the staff, prepares and implements the annual operating and capital budgets and keeps the elected officials advised of the city's financial sustainability.

 The Fairfield Municipal Court is part of the city from a budgetary perspective, but otherwise operates as a completely autonomous agency.
 Municipal court judges in Ohio are elected to six-year terms on a nonpartisan judicial ballot.